Education: Formal, non-formal, and informal

-Tutoring exemplifies non-formal education, whereas learning how to cook from one's parents falls under informal education.
+Tutoring is an example of non-formal education, while learning to cook from one's parents is an example of informal education.

 The most common division is between formal, non-formal, and informal education.
 (Note: Some theorists only distinguish between formal and informal education.)
-Formal education occurs within a structured institutional framework, typically with a chronological and hierarchical order.
-The modern schooling system organizes classes based on the student's age and progress, ranging from primary school to university.
-Formal education is usually overseen and regulated by the government and often mandated up to a certain age.
+Formal education happens in a complex institutional framework.
+Such frameworks have a chronological and hierarchical order: the modern schooling system has classes based on the student's age and progress, extending from primary school to university.
+Formal education is usually controlled and guided by the government.
+It tends to be compulsory up to a certain age.

-Non-formal and informal education occur outside the formal schooling system, with non-formal education serving as a middle ground.
-Like formal education, non-formal education is organized, systematic, and pursued with a clear purpose, as seen in activities such as tutoring, fitness classes, and participation in the scouting movement.
-Informal education, on the other hand, occurs in an unsystematic manner through daily experiences and exposure to the environment.
-Unlike formal and non-formal education, there is typically no designated authority figure responsible for teaching.
-Informal education unfolds in various settings and situations throughout one's life, often spontaneously, such as children learning their first language from their parents or individuals mastering cooking skills by preparing a dish together.
+Non-formal and informal education take place outside the formal schooling system.
+Non-formal education is a middle ground.
+Like formal education, it is organized, systematic, and carried out with a clear purpose, as in the case of tutoring, fitness classes, and the scouting movement.
+Informal education happens in an unsystematic way through daily experiences and exposure to the environment.
+Unlike formal and non-formal education, there is usually no designated authority figure responsible for teaching.
+Informal education takes place in many different settings and situations throughout one's life, usually in a spontaneous way.
+This is how children learn their first language from their parents and how people learn to prepare a dish by cooking together.

-Some theorists differentiate between the three types based on the learning environment: formal education occurs within schools, non-formal education takes place in settings not regularly frequented, such as museums, and informal education unfolds in the context of everyday routines.
-Additionally, there are disparities in the source of motivation.
-Formal education tends to be propelled by extrinsic motivation, driven by external rewards.
-Conversely, in non-formal and informal education, intrinsic motivation, stemming from the enjoyment of the learning process, typically prevails.
-While the differentiation among the three types is generally clear, certain forms of education may not neatly fit into a single category.
+Some theorists distinguish the three types based on the location of learning: formal education takes place in school, non-formal education happens in places that are not regularly visited, like museums, and informal education occurs in places of everyday routines.
+There are also differences in the source of motivation.
+Formal education tends to be driven by extrinsic motivation for external rewards.
+In non-formal and informal education, enjoyment of the learning process usually provides intrinsic motivation.
+The distinction between the three types is normally clear, but some forms of education do not easily fall into one category.

-In primitive cultures, education predominantly occurred informally, with little distinction between educational activities and other daily endeavors.
-Instead, the entire environment served as a classroom, and adults commonly assumed the role of educators.
-However, informal education often proves insufficient for imparting large quantities of knowledge.
-To address this limitation, formal educational settings and trained instructors are typically necessary.
-This necessity contributed to the increasing significance of formal education throughout history.
-Over time, formal education led to a shift towards more abstract learning experiences and topics, distancing itself from daily life.
-There was a greater emphasis on understanding general principles and concepts rather than simply observing and imitating specific behaviors.
+In primitive cultures, most education occurred informally, and there was little distinction between educational activities and other activities.
+Instead, the whole environment acted as a form of school, and most adults acted as teachers.
+Informal education is often not efficient enough to teach large quantities of knowledge.
+To do so, a formal setting and well-trained teachers are usually required.
+This was one of the reasons why formal education became increasingly important throughout history.
+In this process, the experience of education and the discussed topics became more abstract and removed from daily life while more emphasis was put on grasping general patterns and concepts instead of observing and imitating particular forms of behavior.